keepitrio/100-days-of-code/log.md

 **Today's Progress**: My "doing" time will mainly consist of copying websites and practicing string manipulation and other little exercises like that.
 Today I started copying one of my favorite websites, coolers.co.
 It will have the basic functionality of clicking on Space button to get a new set of colors.
 Today I used JS to create the divs that will contain the colors when Space button is pressed.

 **Thoughts** Why aren't my CSS styles showing?
 I'm missing something here...

+### Day 6

+**Today's Progress**: I worked on my username and password page today.
+Tried to alter the JS so that when the submit button is clicked, there would be an alert when passwords don't match.
+Code looks rght but for some reason, the input values are not being stored in the variables I created.
+I'll need to revisit this another day.

+**Thoughts** Everything looks right, but it's not working.
+What happening here?